 About Me

-I’m an ESA Research Fellow at the Space Telescope Science Institute (STScI) in Baltimore, MD, USA, and a member of the SH0ES team.
-My research focuses on the astronomical distance ladder and the measurement of the Hubble Constant H0 with Cepheid stars.
+I’m an ESA Research Fellow at the Space Telescope Science Institute (STScI) in Baltimore in the USA, and a member of the SH0ES team (PI: Adam Riess).
+My research focuses on the astronomical distance ladder and the local measurement of the Hubble Constant (H0) using Cepheid stars.
+Besides observational cosmology, I'm also interested in developing high-precision distance measurement techniques to map the structure of Local Group galaxies.

 Research

-My research focuses on astronomical distance measurements using Cepheid stars with the goal of a 1% determination of the Hubble constant H0.
-The current tension between the local measurement of H0 based on Cepheid and Type Ia supernova distances (H0 = 73.17 ± 0.86 km/s/Mpc by the SH0ES team) and its value inferred from the Λ-CDM model calibrated with CMB data in the early universe (H0 = 67.4 ± 0.5 km/s/Mpc) has reached a 5σ significance.
+My research focuses on astronomical distance measurements using Cepheid variables, with the goal of a 1% determination of the Hubble constant (H0).
+The current tension between the local measurement of H0 in the nearby universe (H0 = 73.5 ± 0.8 km/s/Mpc) and its value inferred from the Λ-CDM model calibrated with CMB data in the early universe (H0 = 67.4 ± 0.5 km/s/Mpc) has reached a 7σ significance.
 This intriguing discrepancy, which has been recently confirmed with JWST observations of Cepheids, provides growing hints of new physics beyond Λ-CDM.

-The first rung of the SH0ES distance ladder is the calibration of the Cepheid Period-Luminosity relation (or Leavitt law) with geometric distances.
-Then, Cepheids are used to solve for the peak SNIa luminosity.
+The most precise method for measuring the local value of H0 is the distance ladder based on Cepheids and SNIa.
+On the first rung of the ladder, the Cepheid Period-Luminosity relation (or Leavitt law) is calibrated with geometric distances.
+Then, Cepheids are used to solve for the peak SNIa luminosity in the nearest SNIa host galaxies.
 Finally, SNIa in the Hubble Flow directly measure the expansion rate of the universe, H0.

-I am working on improving the primary calibration of Cepheids in the Local Group, in particular with parallaxes from the Gaia satellite in the Milky Way (Breuval et al. 2020).
-I am also interested in reducing the systematic uncertainties in Cepheid distances, for example the metallicity dependence (Breuval et al. 2021, 2022).
-Recently, I used HST to observe Cepheids in the Small Magellanic Cloud (SMC) in order to increase the number of geometric calibrators for the distance ladder and improve the H0 measurement (Breuval et al. 2024).
-Following a similar method, I measured the most precise distance to the M33 galaxy (Breuval et al. 2023) which should provide an additional anchor when geometric measurements become available.
-Finally, I also started investigating different methods of distance measurement such as the Tip of the Red Giant Branch (TRGB) and Carbon stars (the J-region Asymptotic Giant Branch, JAGB), which can substitute Cepheids in the distance ladder (HST GO-17520).
+My main scientific contributions are the improvement of the primary calibration of Cepheids in the Local Group, in particular with Gaia parallaxes in the Milky Way (Breuval et al. 2020).
+I have also worked on reducing the systematic uncertainties in Cepheid distances, in particular the metallicity dependence (Breuval et al. 2021, 2022, 2025).
+Recently, I used HST photometry of Cepheids in the Small Magellanic Cloud (SMC) to increase the number of geometric calibrators for the distance ladder, and improve the H0 measurement (Breuval et al. 2024).
+Following a similar method, I also obtained the most precise distance to the M33 galaxy with HST photometry of Cepheids (Breuval et al. 2023).
+Finally, I am now refining different methods of distance measurement such as the Tip of the Red Giant Branch (TRGB) and Carbon stars (the J-region Asymptotic Giant Branch, JAGB), which can substitute Cepheids in the distance ladder (HST GO-17520).

 Publications